 The laser technology and source of laser beam used depend on the skin type and severity of the condition.
 These technologies can be combined for different areas of the face and are used to treat a variety of skin conditions:

-- Fractional ablative lasers are slightly newer and less invasive.
-With this method, tiny columns of skin are treated, rather than a large part of the skin's surface.
+- Fractional ablative lasers (known as Fraxel) are slightly newer and less invasive.
+With this method, tiny columns of skin are treated, rather than a large part of the skin surface.
 This is an approach in between traditional ablative and non-ablative methods.
 Side effects and recovery time are less compared to traditional ablative resurfacing.